telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/import-export.md

 ---
-title: Import and Export Various Documents
+title: Import and Export Documents
-page_title: Overview | Kendo UI Editor HtmlHelper
+page_title: Import and Export Documents | Kendo UI Editor HtmlHelper
-description: "This article shows how you can import and export different types of documents with Kendo UI Editor widget for ASP.NET MVC."
+description: "Import and export different types of documents with the Kendo UI Editor widget for ASP.NET MVC."
 slug: overview_importexportdpl_aspnetmvc
 position: 2
 ---

-# Import and Export Various Documents
+# Import and Export Documents

-You can learn here the basics to get started with the Import and Export functionality of Editor for ASP.NET MVC.
+This article provides basic information on the import and export functionality of the Kendo UI Editor widget for ASP.NET MVC.

 ## Overview

-As of **R1 2017**, Editor for ASP.NET MVC provides importing and exporting capabilities through the dedicated **Kendo.Mvc.Export** assembly.
+As of the **R1 2017** release, the Kendo UI Editor widget for ASP.NET MVC provides capabilities for import and export through the dedicated `Kendo.Mvc.Export` assembly.

-Along with the server-side integration of the [Telerik Document Processing](http://docs.telerik.com/devtools/document-processing/introduction) suite, there are also two new tools that utilize the import and export capabilities: **ExportAs** and **Import**.
+Along with the server-side integration of the [Telerik Document Processing](http://docs.telerik.com/devtools/document-processing/introduction) suite, there are two new tools that utilize the import and export functionality&mdash;`ExportAs` and `Import`.

 ![](import-export-animation.gif)

 ## Dependencies

-The import and export capabilities are bundled as a part of the [UI for ASP.NET MVC suite]({% slug overview_aspnetmvc %}).
+The import and export capabilities are bundled as part of the [UI for ASP.NET MVC suite]({% slug overview_aspnetmvc %}).

-In order to start using the import and export capabilities you should:
+To start using the import and export functionality:

-1. Add a reference in your project to the **Kendo.MVC.Export** assembly;
+1. Add a reference in your project to the `Kendo.MVC.Export` assembly.
 2. Add references in your project to the required [Telerik Document Processing libraries](http://docs.telerik.com/devtools/document-processing/introduction#libraries).

-> **Note**
+> **Important**
 >
-> You can get the required assemblies from the `telerik.ui.for.aspnetmvc.<version>.zip` archive, which contains a `Kendo.MVC.Export` folder with the assemblies for both .NET 4.0 and .NET 4.5 versions.
+> You can get the required assemblies from the `telerik.ui.for.aspnetmvc.<version>.zip` archive that contains a `Kendo.MVC.Export` folder with the assemblies for both .NET 4.0 and .NET 4.5 versions.

-## Getting started
+## Getting Started

-### Exporting Editor Content
+### Exporting Content from the Editor

-The following steps will enable the exporting capabilities of the Editor:
+Below are listed the steps for you to follow when enabling the export capabilities of the Editor.

-**Step 1** Add the **ExportAs** tool
+**Step 1** Add the `ExportAs` tool.

 ###### Example

 ```tab-Razor
 @(Html.Kendo().Editor()